 Greensboro Urban Ministry:

-Lunch packing and pantry volunteers needed: Greensboro Urban Ministry is looking for volunteers to help pack and distribute packed lunches from 9am-1pm.
-They also need helpers in the Food Pantry to help from 9am-1pm and 1pm-4pm.
+Lunch packing and pantry volunteers needed: Greensboro Urban Ministry is seeking volunteers to help pack and distribute lunches from 9am-1pm (Sunday-Saturday).
+They also need helpers in the Food Pantry to assist from 9am-1pm and 1pm-4pm (Tuesday-Friday).

-Greensboro Urban Ministry needs help restocking their food pantry!
+Greensboro Urban Ministry also needs help restocking their food pantry!

 Click HERE for "Neighborhood Food Drives" Getting Started